Be cautious of inflation when planning your retirement

-Long term loans carry higher interest rates than short-term loans, because there are more variable in play over a longer period.
+Long term loans carry higher interest rates than short-term loans because there are more variable in play over a more extended period.

 Inflation is the rise over time in the price of goods and services.
 Is a loaf of bread higher than it as the year you were born?
-Inflation is measured as a annual percentage, the same way interest rates are measured as a annual percentage.
+Inflation is measured as an annual percentage, and the same way interest rates are measured as a yearly percentage.
 Is inflation a bad thing?
 Not necessarily.
-It means prices are rising because demand is rising, so it is the result of a growing economy.
+It means prices are rising because demand is increasing, so it is the result of a growing economy.
 In a healthy economy, wages rise at the same rate as prices.
-So in a healthy economy, inflation always rises, meaning the same dollar amount is worth less five years from now.
-Sounds pretty healthy, doesn’t it?
+So in a healthy economy, inflation always rises, meaning the same dollar amount is worthless five years from now.
+Sounds pretty healthy.
 Inflation hurts interest rates because lenders know the longer it takes you to repay the loan, the less the money is worth.

-Now that we understand supply and demand = inflation, let’s talk about another inflation angle.
+Now that we understand supply and demand = inflation let’s talk about another inflation angle.
 For several reasons, the cost of doing business also pushes price levels up.
 The interesting thing is that the rising cost of business may have nothing to do with demand.
 For example, labor unions negotiating a new contract for higher wages, the elevated cost of exporting goods, or new taxes strain the operating budget.
-Plainly any of these factors will push the price of products, goods, and services up because the cost of doing business.
+Any of these factors will push the price of products, goods, and services up because of the cost of doing business.

-When planning for your retirement, considering inflation is a key factor.
+When planning for your retirement, considering inflation is a crucial factor.
 There are ways to keep your funds safe and secure and at the same time hedge part of your inflationary concerns.
 Fixed Indexed Annuities calculate the yield on an annuity based on an outside source such as the S/P 500 Stock Index.
-This index has replicated inflation many times over the course of our history.
+This index has replicated inflation many times throughout our history.

 Premium gift for you for registering for my newsletter